coleifer/peewee/docs/peewee/api.rst

         :rtype: a :py:class:`QueryResultWrapper` for iterating over the result set.
 The results are instances of the given model.

         Performs the query

+.. py:class:: CompoundSelect(model_class, lhs, operator, rhs)

+    Compound select query.

+    :param model_class: The type of model to return, by default the model class of the ``lhs`` query.
+    :param lhs: Left-hand query, either a :py:class:`SelectQuery` or a :py:class:`CompoundQuery`.
+    :param operator: A :py:class:`Node` instance used to join the two queries, for example ``SQL('UNION')``.
+    :param rhs: Right query, either a :py:class:`SelectQuery` or a :py:class:`CompoundQuery`.

 .. py:function:: prefetch(sq, *subqueries)